anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Overall, a MASA responsible for BRSKI-PRM capable pledges MUST support the same formats as supported by those pledges.

 Once the MASA receives the RVR artifact, it MUST perform the verification as described in {{Section 5.5 of !RFC8995}}.
-Depending on policy, the MASA MAY chose the type of assertion to perform.
+Depending on policy, the MASA MAY choose the type of assertion to perform.
 For the Agent Proximity Assertion of BRSKI-PRM (see {{agt_prx}}), the MASA MUST skip the verification described in {{Section 5.5.5 of !RFC8995}} and instead MUST verify for the PVR contained in the `prior-signed-voucher-request` field of the RVR that

-* the `agent-provided-proximity-registrar-cert` field contains an EE certificate that signed by the same domain owner as the EE certificate/credentials used to sign the RVR;
+* the `agent-provided-proximity-registrar-cert` field contains an EE certificate that is signed by the same domain owner as the EE certificate/credentials used to sign the RVR;
   note that this check allows for installations with multiple domain registrars and for registrar EE certificate renewal while PVRs are collected by the Registrar-Agent
 * the registrar EE certificate in the `agent-provided-proximity-registrar-cert` field and the Registrar-Agent EE certificate in the `agent-sign-cert` field of the RVR are signed by the same domain owner.
 * the `agent-signed-data` field is signed with the credentials corresponding to the Registrar-Agent EE certificate in the `agent-sign-cert` field of the RVR;